PalNilsson/vericode/README.md

 A plugin-based python tool that to be used with various code checkers.
 The tool currently has plugins for pylint, flake8 and pydocstyle.
 It will have support for TypeScript in the future.

+The code is in early development and is not yet ready for production use.
+It is intended to eventually be used with GitHub Actions to automatically check code quality in pull requests.

 # Installation

 The tool can be pip installed: